ivogeorg/jitt/design-spike-3.md

    5. Expected clustering is meta-data.
    6. Questions have versions, that can be shown together.  **TODO:** What are "versions", especially regarding whether two questions are versions or separate quesions?
       1. Questions have "history".
+      2. (ivogeorg-2020-02-03) I think this matter is actually of great importance.
+Looking forward to a concept-graph representations of human concepts, the structure of the graph might be used to compose questions of various types and difficulty.
+So, even thought his might be an advanced feature further down the road (that is, not for MVP), the design of the system should anticipate it.
 3. Interaction with questions:
    1. Before the semester.
 (Assemble a bank of questions for the course.)
       1. No particular order (e.g. syllabus is in flux).